 Sales success is critical to any ambitious business, not only in terms of its contribution to the P&L but also with regard to value creation.
 Selling has undergone massive change in recent years, be it the digitisation of buyer behaviours, the emergence of SaaS and, of course, COVID.

 The purpose of this paper is to provide CEO's with a toolkit that helps them get the very best out of their sales operations, considering the very latest developments in the industry.
 To help us navigate all of this, we have enlisted the help of some of the technology sector's most respected sales leaders working in global brands such as SAP, Adobe, GBG and Microsoft.

-This is Frog Capital's toolkit for 'Building Sales Machines' and should be read in tandem with our precursor toolkit 'Building a B2B Growth Engine' by Nick Eades (opposite).
+This is Frog Capital's toolkit for 'Building a B2B Growth Engine' and should be read in tandem with our precursor toolkit Driving B2B Growth by Nick Eades.